The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal

 \begin{proof} The top route computes as:

 our goal is to show that the bottom route in the diagram is the same.
 For this composite we have that:

-where in the first equality we slid the ring resulting from the projection-inclusion pair down and the second equality uses slicing (Lemma \ref{slicing}) to bring the ring out.
+where in the first equality we slid the ring resulting from the projection-inclusion pair down and the second equality uses slicing (Lemma \ref{DCslicing}) to bring the ring out.
+The rest of the computation uses standard string diagram identities to bring the diagram into the desired form.
 For the analogous statement for $\zeta$, we read the diagrams top to bottom. \end{proof}

-This completes the proof of the main Theorem \ref{dc2foldmon}.
+This completes the proof of the main Theorem \ref{DCdc2foldmon}.